Updated: Nov 8

 If you feel that what the agent did was reprehensible or possibly even illegal, speak to their principal broker about it.
-If their principal broker is just siding with them and not understanding or caring about where you are coming from, consider going to the Virginia Real Estate Board's website to file a formal complaint.
+If their principal broker is just siding with them and not understanding, not caring about where you are coming from, & denying material facts, consider going to the Virginia Real Estate Board's website to file a formal complaint.

 What to do if a buyer's agent terminates their buyer brokerage agreement with you or refuses to sign a buyer brokerage agreement with you/work with you.